Vyanla Punsalan

-Vyanla M. Punsalan (born in 2004) is a New Zealand chess Woman FIDE Master (WFM) (2018), New Zealand Women's Chess Championship winner (2022).
+Vyanla M. Punsalan (born in 2004) is a New Zealand chess Woman FIDE Master (WFM), and the 2022 New Zealand Women's Chess Champion.

 Chess career

-In 2022 Vyanla Punsalan won New Zealand Women's Chess Championship.
+In 2022 Punsalan won New Zealand Women's Chess Championship.
 In 2023 she ranked in 3rd place in Oceania Zonal Chess tournament.

-In 2023, in Baku Vyanla Punsalan participated in single-elimination Women's Chess World Cup and lost in 1st round to Azerbaijani Woman Grandmaster Ulviyya Fataliyeva.
+In 2023, Punsalan participated in single-elimination Women's Chess World Cup in Baku, losing in the first round to Azerbaijani Woman Grandmaster Ulviyya Fataliyeva.

-Vyanla Punsalan played for New Zealand in the Women's Chess Olympiads:
+Punsalan played for New Zealand in the Women's Chess Olympiads: